 Lying between the Town River and the New Reach the field is liable to flooding each winter.
-During periods of heavy rain the River seems to overtop first and run across into the New Reach presumably because of the restricted flow under the railway.
-Dredgings from the river and the New Reach form slightly raised levels and cause water to lay in some areas in the winter.
+During periods of heavy rain, the River seems to overtop first and run across into the New Reach presumably because of the restricted flow under the railway.
+Dredgings from the river and the New Reach form slightly raised levels and cause water to lie in some areas in the winter.
 There is no evidence of any spring activity in this field.
-The ditch adjacent to Angel Meadow drains the railway.
-Dredgings from the river and the water to lay in some areas in the winter.
-There The ditch adjacent to Angel Meadow drains towards the River but has received no maintenance and is dry for most of the year.
-The old map shows that before the straightening of the river there was a meander that went around the chestnut tree with a ditch running into it from the direction of the New
+The ditch adjacent to Angel

+Meadow drains towards the River but has received no maintenance and is dry for most of the year.
+The old map shows that before the straightening of the river, a meander went around the chestnut tree with a ditch running into it from the direction of the New Reach.